UX design trends for 2023

 “Voice-activated technology has already become extremely popular and will only get bigger.
 UX designers must think of creative ways to incorporate VUIs into their designs to make them more efficient and user-friendly.”

 Services that have so far led the way in voice-activated technology are Apple Siri, Google, and Amazon Alexa (and associated speaker products).
-While we may be a while off before other competitors arrive in this space, UX designers can think about creative ways to incorporate these existing services where appropriate (not every product needs it!).
+While it might be a while before competitors arrive in this space, UX designers can think about creative ways to incorporate these existing services where appropriate (not every product needs it!).

 2. The emergence of mixed reality